|Mode of study||Academic A Level|

 You can apply online via the APPLY NOW button and then add an additional 2 or 3 subjects to make up your academic programme.
 You can also apply for a second, alternative programme of study on the application page.
 If after reading this factsheet, you are still undecided about the course most suitable for you, please drop in to one of our Open Evenings, ring Admissions on 01743 260401 or email: firstname.lastname@example.org

-A Level German (French and Politics)
+A Level French and German (History and Politics)

-Previous Institution: Overseas School
+Previous Institution: William Brookes

 See how an apprentice can help your business.